sijms/go-ora/README.md

     - I always update the driver fixing issues and add new features so always ensure that you get latest release
     - See examples for more help
+### version 2.4.28: Binary Double And Float Fix
+- Now you can read binary double and float without error issue#217
+- You can avoid calling cgo function `user.Current()` if you define environmental variable $USER
 ### version 2.4.20: Query To Struct
 - you can query to struct that contain basic types (int, float, string, datetime) or any types that implement sql.Scanner interface